gireeshcse/gireeshcse.github.io/blog/cs/cn.md

 * General-purpose transport layer network protocol
 * New generation Internet Protocol that speeds online web applications that are susceptible to delay, such as searching, video streaming etc., by reducing the RTT needed to connect to a server.

+Effectively QUIC provides a TCP-like connection using UDP, where all packet handling is performed by the application, and not the network stack of an OS/router/etc.

+### HTTP/1.x vs HTTP/2

+* HTTP2 is much faster and more reliable than HTTP1.
+* HTTP1 loads a single request for every TCP connection, while HTTP2 avoids network delay by using multiplexing.
+* HTTP2 Uses multiplexing, where over a single TCP connection resources to be delivered are interleaved and arrive at the client almost at the same time.
+It is done using streams which can be prioritized, can have dependencies and individual flow control.
+It also provides a feature called server push that allows the server to send data that the client will need but has not yet requested

 ### TCP - 1981

 TCP is reliable.
 One of them to ensure this SYN numbers.